© 2005 – 2018

 The victim was later identified as that of missing teen Judith Pleas, and an investigation concluded cause of death was strangulation.

-Steven Lybarger was eventually arrested and charged with Pleas’ murder.
-Lybarger was found guilty, but the case was overturned by the Iowa Supreme Court in March 1975 after assertions that a trial judge acted illegally in suppressing oral admissions and a written statement by Lybarger.
+Steven Lybarger, 22, was eventually arrested and charged with Pleas’ murder.
+Lybarger was found guilty, but the Iowa Supreme Court overturned the case in March 1975 after assertions that a trial judge acted illegally in suppressing oral admissions and a written statement by Lybarger.
 Download the PDF file: State vs. Cullison, Supreme Court of Iowa, March 19, 1975

 Lybarger — a high school dropout who’d served a short stint with the Navy before being discharged after a marijuana bust — had moved to Omaha, Neb., in the summer of 1973 after separating from his wife.
-By September 1973, Lybarger quickly accrued a number of insufficient fund checks, and in September 1973, fled to California with his girlfriend.
+By September 1973, Lybarger had accrued a number of charges for writing checks with insufficient funds, and in September 1973 he fled to California with his girlfriend.